piotrmurach/loaf/README.md

 ### 2.2 breadcrumb_trail

-In order to display breadcrumbs use the `breadcrumb_trail` view helper which as an argument accepts options and yields all breadcrumbs to a block:
+In order to display breadcrumbs use the `breadcrumb_trail` view helper.
+It accepts optional argument of configuration options and can be used in two ways.

+One way, given a block it will yield all the breadcrumbs in order of definition:

 ```ruby
 breadcrumb_trail do |crumb|